 Looking at that money mountain that must be climbed to get through college is more than intimidating.
 Luckily, we can break down the job of getting those finances together into simple steps that make getting a college education achievable.

-First, we looked at filling out FAFSA.
+In the first of this three-part series, we looked at filling out FAFSA.
 Now, let’s look at scholarships, which can ease your burden, or even pay the whole way.

-If you are a parent, the more that you can help your busy students, the more scholarship money they are likely to earn.
+If you are a parent, the more you can help your busy students, the more scholarship money they are likely to earn.

 1. Document volunteer service

 Be precise with your documentation.
-I learned that my daughter won a $4,000 scholarship in a close competition with another girl because of her precise documentation of her hours — broken into quarter-hour segments.
+I learned that my daughter won a $4,000 scholarship in a close competition with another girl because of her precise documentation of her hours, broken into quarter-hour segments.